Most Disney-Pixar flicks have some sort of underlying message.

 The Day After showed in explicit detail what would happen to the survivors of a nuclear war between the US and the USSR.
 The message was impossible to miss: The catastrophic events you have witnessed are, in all likelihood, less severe than the destruction that would actually occur in the event of a full nuclear strike against the United States.
 And it worked!
 Soon after The Day After (and Threads, an equivalent film in England) was released, various nations started talking seriously about disarmament, instead of making more ridiculous plans to "win" a nuclear war.
 Ronald Reagan even sent the producers a note after the 1985 Strategic Arms Reduction Treaty was signed, stating "You caused this to happen."

-The mid-1960 BBC documentary The War Game did its job of warning about the horrors of nuclear war a bit too well - it was banned for twenty years because it was considered likely to panic the public.
-(The aforementioned Threads was inspired by The War Game and mimics its look and feel.)
+The 1965 BBC documentary The War Game did its job of warning about the horrors of nuclear war a bit too well - it was banned in the UK for twenty years because it was considered likely to panic the public. (this censorship didn't happen in the US, where it won Best Documentary)

 The plot of the similarly-named WarGames is about how the only way to "win" a nuclear war is not to start it in the first place.
 It doesn't go so far as to have an actual war occur, but it gets fairly close, making it pretty effective.
 It doesn't get much more Anvilicious than having "The only winning move is not to play" right there in the script...